GravityLabGeo/stacjs/README.md

 <h2>Javascript library for STAC (SpatioTemporal Asset Catalog)</h2>

-This is a basic javascript library for navigating STAC static catalogs, coupled with a basic navigaton web app for exploring static catalogs.
+Stacjs is a javascript library for navigating STAC static catalogs.
+Included is a basic navigaton web app for exploring static catalogs.

 <strong>Warning: </strong>This is very much a work in progress implementing against a schema specification that is also a work in progress.